Egor-Danilov/CV/README.md

 # Danilov Egor
-Senior QA Engineer with more than 4 years of commertial experience.
-I have 4 years of experience in a large fintech project.
-He was engaged in testing microservice systems.
-Participated in hiring, interviews and training of new employees.
-For the last year I have been creating a platform for automating testing of mobile applications.
+Experienced Senior QA Engineer with over 4 years of experience at YooMoney, specializing in testing web applications using microservices architecture.
+Skilled in building testing processes and mentoring team members to improve their skills and productivity.
+Expertise in detecting, documenting, and tracking defects and collaborating with developers, analysts, and project managers to resolve them.
+Proficient in researching and modeling user errors to improve product quality.
+Results-oriented and highly professional in the field of testing, with a proven track record of delivering high-quality products.

 ## 🎉 Activities